Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Advanced Blacksmith.

-You have learned to enhance your craft to one of the highest levels possible, you gain the following benefits:
+You have learned to enhance your craft to one of the highest levels possible,

 * When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon + 200gp to give the weapon either a +2 to attack or damage rolls (this doesn’t make the weapon magical).
 Your working time for this sort of weapons is not halved.
 * When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 1000gp to give the Armor a +2 bonus to AC (this doesn’t make the armor magical).
 Your working time for this sort of armor is not halved.